dounan/chat-pc-site/README-qa.md

       </div>
       <div>
         <h2>Don’t search.
 Ask</h2>
-        <p>ChatPC can answer questions based on the contents of your files.
-No more manually searching through your files to find the information you need.</p>
+        <p>ChatPC catalogs your files so you can retrieve any information by simply asking a question.</p>
       </div>
     </div>
     <div class="col d-flex align-items-start">